oicr-gsi/nabu/README.md

 ```

 ### Linking Flyway after `npm install`
 Flyway is used here as a library rather than as a package.
-It needs to be re-symlinked after every `npm install` using the following:
+If it doesn't work after an `npm install`, it may need to be re-symlinked using the following:
 ```
 $ rm node_modules/.bin/flyway
 $ cd node_modules/.bin && ln -s ../flyway/lib/flyway-5.0.7/flyway flyway && cd -